chrisalcantara/csv2json/README.txt

-A small program to convert a CSV to JSON file in C, mainly to practice working with memory management, pointer arrays and file I/O.
+A small program to convert a CSV to JSON file in Go.

 Install
 ==============